-The Project also continued partner engagement activities throughout the month of February.
+The Project also continued partner engagement activities throughout this assessment period and is currently reviewing and updating the Project Management Plan.

-We recommend that the Project focus primarily on the activities associated with RFP #12121 and secondarily on the two open risks.
+We recommend that the Project focus primarily on the activities associated with RFP #12121 and secondarily on the three open risks.
 We acknowledge that the Project has drafted mitigation plans for these risks and has made progress on the activities included in the mitigation plans.
 These risks are:

-- R2 Because SBM has a critical dependency on the Oregon Eligibility (ONE) system, if the necessary changes to the ONE system are not made in a timely manner, then SBM's ability to deliver its solution on time may be impacted - R3 If the data currently in Healthcare.gov requires greater analysis, cleansing, harmonization, and validation than what is currently planned, it may result in: - More work to convert the old data to the new system - Cleaned or "scrubbed" data that may still cause problems in the new system - Data conversion problems that could cause significant project delays and/or significant manual workarounds
+- R2 Because SBM has a critical dependency on the Oregon Eligibility (ONE) system, if the necessary changes to the ONE system are not made in a timely manner, then SBM's ability to deliver its solution on time may be impacted - R3 If the data currently in Healthcare.gov requires greater analysis, cleansing, harmonization, and validation than what is currently planned, it may result in: - More work to convert the old data to the new system - $\circ$ Cleaned or "scrubbed" data that may still cause problems in the new system - Data conversion problems that could cause significant project delays and/or significant manual workarounds - R4 If there are changes to the existing Centers for Medicare and Medicaid Services (CMS) policies, regulations, or procedures, with respect to state-based exchanges and healthcare policy, the Project may experience changes to its scope and schedule